christensen5/parcels/README.md

 ### Parcels v0.9 manuscript and code

-The manuscript detailing the first release of Parcels, version 0.9, is currently under discussion at [Geoscientific Model Development](https://doi.org/10.5194/gmd-2017-167>) and can be cited as
+The manuscript detailing the first release of Parcels, version 0.9, has been accepted for publication at [Geoscientific Model Development](https://doi.org/10.5194/gmd-2017-167>) and can be cited as

 *Lange, M. and van Sebille, E.: Parcels v0.9: prototyping a Lagrangian Ocean Analysis framework for the petascale age, Geosci.
-Model Dev.
-Discuss., https://doi.org/10.5194/gmd-2017-167, in review, 2017.*
+Model Dev., https://doi.org/10.5194/gmd-2017-167, in press, 2017.*

 ### Further information